camunda/camunda-docs-static/get-started/content/spring.md

 Now you can perform the first build.
 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`

-## Add a Spring application context XML configuration file
+## Add a Spring Application Context XML Configuration File

 Next, we add a Spring ApplicationContext XML file to the same `src/main/webapp/WEB-INF` folder.
 The file must be named `applicationContext.xml`.
 We start with an empty file: